-18. Registration with Secretary of State
+17. Registration with Secretary of State

 Private non-profit applicants must also be registered with the North Carolina Secretary of State to do business in North Carolina or be willing to complete the registration process in conjunction with the execution of the contract documents.
-(Refer to: sosnc.gov/divisions/business registration)

-19. Federal Funding Accountability and Transparency Act (FFATA) Data Reporting Requirement
+18. Federal Funding Accountability and Transparency Act (FFATA) Data Reporting Requirement